-Inside the main deck garage a simple overhead gantry hoist with a lifting capacity of up to 50 tonnes will enable the vast majority of modules and equipment to be moved and containers double stacked as needed.
-The main deck garage has enough headroom (6m) for a single hi cube ISO container or double stacked standard.
+Inside the main deck garage, a simple overhead gantry hoist with a lifting capacity of up to 50 tonnes will enable the vast majority of modules and equipment to be moved and containers double stacked as needed.
+The main deck garage has enough headroom (6m) for a single hi-cube ISO container or double-stacked standard.

 Because the garage area is enclosed, separated from the open deck area by roller shutter doors, transferring containers and other payloads between the two areas becomes a challenge.

-In the configuration proposed there are two on deck storage areas, one open to the elements and one fully enclosed, so the corrosion potential issue identified would not necessarily arise if only dry modules were stored in the main deck garage.
+In the configuration proposed there are two on-deck storage areas, one open to the elements and one fully enclosed, so the corrosion potential issue identified would not necessarily arise if only dry modules were stored in the main deck garage.
 The need to shift large container modules in and out, transferring between the garage and open deck area, becomes less of an issue as it would only generally need to be carried out during role changes.
 This could be done by an articulated loader or simple container dollies until it could be accessed by the overhead gantry hoist.

 Container dollies can be powered or unpowered and allow the container to be lifted from its lock down points and moved into position either by ‘many hands’ or a small electric tug/forklift.

-Container castors form Tandemloc can also be fitted to containers and secured when the move has been completed, as the video below shows, moving containers need not utilise overhead hoists.
+Container castors from Tandemloc can also be fitted to containers and secured when the move has been completed, as the video below shows, moving containers need not utilise overhead hoists.
 High sea states would obviously make this very dangerous so again, it would normally only be carried out during role changes carried out in port.

 Air Operations Deck

 Although the air operations deck will generally be used for just that, there may be occasions where it is used for equipment storage and VERTREP may also require equipment and stores from the aviation deck to the lower decks, either the enclosed or open sections.
-Clearly a hangar type deck lift would add a great deal of cost for marginal benefit and would of course require significant floor space in the enclosed area to be left free.
+Clearly, a hangar type deck lift would add a great deal of cost for the marginal benefit and would of course require significant floor space in the enclosed area to be left free.

 Some form of crane or jib is therefore needed that can reach onto the aviation deck and lift equipment and stores onto the open deck for storage there, or transfer to the enclosed area.
 The ability to move equipment, vehicles and stores from the enclosed and open deck onto the aviation deck is also an obvious requirement.

 If this crane is located on the aviation deck its configuration and size may cause problems with the helicopter launch and recovery envelope, ideally, the deck would be a single open and uncluttered space.
-Positioning the crane on the open deck area will impinge on space available but this provides the greatest flexibility.
+Positioning the crane on the open deck area will impinge on the space available but this provides the greatest flexibility.

 A compact crane on the aviation deck would still be very useful though, moving UAV’s for example, so a travelling rail, folding hydraulic jib could be fitted.
 The cranes would be fitted on both the port and starboard sides of the aviation deck and free to move along sliding rails, fore and aft.
-For air operations these would be stowed in the forward position, well out of the way but the pair would be able to cover the entire aviation deck area and move small loads onto the shore, alongside vessels and onto the open deck area.
+For air operations, these would be stowed in the forward position, well out of the way but the pair would be able to cover the entire aviation deck area and move small loads onto the shore, alongside vessels and onto the open deck area.
 In order to keep these travelling rail cranes small their reach and lifting capacity would be limited.